cair/TextUnderstandingTsetlinMachine/README.md

-# Text Understanding With the Tsetlin Machine
+# Text Understanding with the Tsetlin Machine
 This project contains the source code for a text categorization approach based on the recently introduced [Tsetlin Machine](https://arxiv.org/pdf/1804.01508.pdf).
 We have included the CUDA implementation, and will later also include the C source code.
 This is the code that we used to produce the empirical results in the paper "Using the Tsetlin Machine to Learn Human-Interpretable Rules for High-Accuracy Text Categorization with Medical Applications" (https://arxiv.org/abs/1809.04547).
 We have also included a script that preprocesses the IMDB Movie Review dataset for analysis by the Tsetlin Machine, plus an anonymized version of the clinically derived dataset described and referred to in Section III.A of the revised paper (soon to be published).

 ## Background